-Classes are offered each fall, spring, and summer term, and students may enter the program at the start of any of these three terms.
-Students who enroll in 6 hours during each term will be able to complete their coursework in less than three years and will be eligible to graduate upon defense of their dissertation at the end of the third year.
+Classes are offered each fall, spring, and summer term.
+Students enter the program at the start of the new cohort each summer and proceed through the doctoral course work in three years.
+Upon successful completion of all doctoral coursework and the subsequent comprehensive exams, the student may begin the dissertation process.
 Some students may choose to take additional time to complete their dissertation studies.
 All requirements for the Ed.D. degree must be completed within a period of seven years from the date of initial enrollment in the program.